decodoku/Quantum_Programming_Tutorial/README.md

 ## What next?

+For some discussion of what is being done in the tutorial, check out the following articles.
+* (Visualizing bits and qubits)[https://medium.com/qiskitters/visualizing-bits-and-qubits-9af287047b28]

-Once you have mastered this tutorial, you will be writing the kind of quantum programs found in the [tutorial for the QISKit SDK](https://github.com/QISKit/qiskit-tutorial).
+Once you have mastered the tutorial, you will be writing the kind of quantum programs found in the [tutorial for the QISKit SDK](https://github.com/QISKit/qiskit-tutorial).
 So head there to find more inspiration.

 ## Credits